 Why it’s great: Who didn’t grow up watching “Sesame Street”?
 A long time favourite of children and adults, the PBS classic promotes preschool education at its best with relate-able, lovable characters who are so entertaining, kids don’t even know they are learning.
 And I am not alone in my belief that “Sesame Street” has some long term benefits.
 A study out of the University of Maryland found that the show delivered educational benefits to millions of American children, even benefits as powerful as the ones children get from going to preschool itself!
 This holds especially true to kids from lower socio-economic regions.
 For over 5 decades, “Sesame Street” has been delighting kids from around the globe with Big Bird leading a cast of colourful characters that teach children literacy and numeracy skills.
 My daughters also love the various Sesame Street apps for iPad that focus on the alphabet and counting.

 Honourable mentions go out to a few classic shows that I grew up with such as the CBC’s “Mr. Dressup”, “Reading Rainbow”, “Mr. Roger’s Neighbourhood”, “Today’s Special”, “The Polka Dot Door” and “Bill Nye the Science Guy”.
-“Peg + Cat”, “Word World”, “Wild Kratts” and “Wallykazam” should get a shout-out too!
+Current shows like “Peg + Cat”, “Word World”, “Wild Kratts”, “Wallykazam” and "StoryBots" should get a shout-out too!

 What are your kids watching?
 The next time your kids sit down in front of the tube, take a closer look at the content of your children’s favourite shows.